gwizdala/gwizdala.github.io/content/posts/enforcing-multiple-password-policies-in-aic.md

 By the end of this How-To you’ll have a Library Script, a Journey, and a configured Organization object that allows you to dynamically set Password Policy and enforce it per Journey, Application, and Organization.
 You’ll also have a genericized password policy approach that can be managed, updated, and enforced anywhere else you may need it in AIC, such as on a User, Role, or Group.

+> **Disclaimer: The custom password policy we create is validated and enforced at a JOURNEY LEVEL.
+The password policy is not enforced at an API or IDM level - meaning that a user’s password is still enforced by the default policy defined at the Realm.**

 This How-To expects a level of familiarity with Journeys, Journey Scripting, and Identity Management.

 Let’s get started!